 Intermittent fasting can be a helpful weight loss tool for endomorphs.
 By simply restricting your eating window, you can reduce your overall calorie intake and lose weight over time.

-Additionally, the hormonal changes that occur during fasting can promote fat burning and help endomorphs shed stubborn body fat.
+Additionally, the hormonal changes that occur during fasting may promote fat burning and help endomorphs shed stubborn body fat.

-However, one of the most important benefits of intermittent fasting for an endomorph is the fact that it helps improve insulin sensitivity (20).
+However, one of the most important benefits of intermittent fasting for an endomorph is the fact that it might help improve insulin sensitivity (20).

-Intermittent fasting has been shown to improve insulin sensitivity in both healthy individuals and those with insulin resistance (20).
+Intermittent fasting has been shown in some studies to improve insulin sensitivity in both healthy individuals and those with insulin resistance (20).
 This is thought to be one of the mechanisms by which IF aids weight loss.

 Another way intermittent fasting may help endomorphs lose weight is by reducing inflammation (16).
 Inflammation is a process that occurs in response to infection or injury.
-It’s a normal and necessary process, but chronic inflammation can lead to weight gain and other health problems (4).
+It’s a normal and necessary process, but chronic inflammation is associated with weight gain and other health problems (4).

-Endomorphs tend to have higher levels of inflammation, which may contribute to their increased risk of obesity.
-Intermittent fasting has been shown to reduce inflammation, which may help endomorphs lose weight and improve their health.
+Some endomorphs may tend to have higher levels of inflammation, which could contribute to their increased risk of obesity.
+Intermittent fasting has been seen to reduce inflammation, which may help endomorphs lose weight and improve their health.

-Intermittent fasting has been shown to improve brain function by increasing the levels of a brain-derived neurotrophic factor (BDNF).
+Intermittent fasting has been linked in one study to increased levels of a brain-derived neurotrophic factor (BDNF).
 This is a protein that helps to protect and repair brain cells (21).

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!